Home

 Original Base Price$1,299

-The “Silicon” iMac is the newest model yet, and the first model featuring the new M1 processors.
-With an 8-core CPU and a 7-core integrated GPU, the M1 is the most powerful and efficient chip ever used in an iMac.
-Besides an improved processor, the M1 iMac also features onboard RAM and SSD.
-However, it is clear that this decision has its drawbacks—users cannot upgrade or replace components once they buy the system.
+The “Silicon” iMac is the newest model and the first model featuring the new M1 processors.
+With an 8-core CPU and an 8-core integrated GPU, the M4 is the most powerful and efficient chip ever used in an iMac.
+Besides an improved processor, the M4 iMac also features onboard RAM and SSD.
+However, this decision has its drawbacks—users cannot upgrade or replace components once they buy the system.

-When you look at the slim casing of the iMac, the design choices to remove upgradeable components start to make sense.
+When you look at the iMac’s slim and colorful casing, the design choices to remove upgradeable components start to make sense.
 The case is extremely slender and is the thinnest iMac ever made.
 While you don’t get the workstation level of performance of a Mac Pro tower, the iMac is still more than capable of running demanding applications.

-Additionally, the iMac is offered in multiple colors, similar to the style on the first iMac G3.
+Additionally, the iMac is offered in multiple colors, similar to the style of the first iMac G3.
 If you want to add a splash of color to your workspace, the iMac does not disappoint.
-Besides an attractive design, this iMac also offers a superb 4.5K resolution LED display.
-In addition to that, you also get two Thunderbolt ports, a triple microphone array, and a high-fidelity six-speaker sound system.
+Besides an attractive design, this iMac offers a superb 4.5K resolution LED display.
+You also get two Thunderbolt ports on the base model and four on every upgraded model, a triple microphone array, and a high-fidelity six-speaker sound system.
 Overall, the silicon iMac is a massive improvement to the world-famous desktop lineup.

 Apple iMac: Review

-If you’re in the creative field, you’ve probably heard of the iMac already.
+If you’re creative, you’ve probably heard of the iMac already.
 You will often see iMacs portrayed in movies and media as well.
 The love for the iMac isn’t for nothing!

-While the iMac is not the cheapest computer, it is still priced attractively for the level of performance and features it comes with.
+While the iMac is not the cheapest computer, it is still priced attractively for its performance and features.
 The base model has historically remained in the $1299 price range, even with each generation’s improvements.
 Apple has always provided a high-quality computing experience with the iMac, with the hardware designed to harmonize perfectly with the Mac operating system.

-Ease of use is one of the most significant factors attributing to the iMac’s success.
-Apple’s motto of “it just works” applies to the iMac more than any other computer.
-Thanks to the simple yet functional design, the iMac is a very intuitive computer to use.
+Ease of use is one of the most significant factors contributing to the iMac’s success.
+Apple’s motto of “it just works” applies to the iMac more than to any other computer.
+Thanks to its simple yet functional design, the iMac is a very intuitive computer to use.

 Apple iMac: Is it a buy?

-Loved by creative for over 20 years now, the iMac has solidified its place in the artistic community.
-You can use the iMac for video editing, music production, and graphic design.
+For over twenty years, the iMac has been loved by creatives and solidified its place in the artistic community.
+It can be used for video editing, music production, and graphic design.
 Coupled with software like Adobe Photoshop, Logic Pro, Garageband, and Pro Tools, the iMac is designed to create content and art.

-The iMac has a business side as well.
+The iMac also has a business side.
 Educational institutions and corporations like the iMac for its sturdy build quality, uniform design elements, and attractive style.
 Additionally, the all-in-one design makes keeping a clean desk or workspace easier.
 The only drawback for many businesses is the higher price tag, as iMacs are premium computers in a higher price bracket.
 For those on a budget, a cheaper Windows-based desktop is usually preferred.

 Buy it if…